About Us

 Charlotte Anderson

-Charlotte is a Research Assistant in the Department of Audiology and Speech Pathology.
-She currently works on research projects investigating the link between hearing loss and cognitive decline in older adults.
+Charlotte is a Research Assistant in the Department of Audiology and Speech Pathology and a member of the Hearing Loss and Cognition team.
+Her work supports the exploration of the relationship between hearing aid use and cognitive decline.
 Charlotte also works clinically as a an adult and paediatric diagnostic Audiologist in The University of Melbourne Audiology clinic.

 Jack Hargreaves